joshilokesh18427/Mental-Health-in-Tech-Survey-Analysis---SQL/README.md

 # Mental Health Survey Analysis - SQL & Python

-This project conducts an exploratory data analysis (EDA) of a mental health survey dataset, utilizing SQL for data validation, manipulation, and exploration and Python for data visualization.
+This project conducts an exploratory data analysis (EDA) on a mental health survey dataset, utilizing SQL for data validation, manipulation, and exploration and Python for data visualization.

 ## Dataset Overview
 This data is from Open Source Mental Illness (OSMI) using survey data from the years 2014, 2016, 2017, 2018 and 2019, comprising of 3 tables: